Getting Started with .Net

 Once you have selected the version of the MPXJ DLL most suitable for your

-your dependencies, this is done for you automatically.
-The files you need will
+manage your dependencies, this is done for you automatically.
+If you are

 MPXJ ships with some sample files which can be found in the